11ty/11ty-website/docs/layouts.md

 Note that the layout template will populate the `content` data with the child template’s content.
 Also note that we don’t want to double-escape the output, so we’re using the provided Nunjuck’s `safe` filter here (see more language double-escaping syntax below).

-Layouts can contain their own front matter data!
-It’ll be merged with the content’s data on render (content data takes precedence, if conflicting keys arise).
+{% callout "info" %}Layouts can contain their own front matter data!
+It’ll be merged with the content’s data on render.
+Content data takes precedence, if conflicting keys arise.
+Read more about <a href="/docs/data-template-dir/">how Eleventy merges data</a>.{% endcallout %}

 All of this will output the following HTML content:

-{% codetitle "_site/layout-example/index.html" %}
+{% codetitle "_site/content-using-layout/index.html" %}

 ```
 <!doctype html>